dmazin/dmazin.github.io/_posts/2023-09-19-papa-memorial.md

 What can I say?
 Let me start with the basics.

-Papa experienced discomfort in his chest on Thursday, and scheduled an appointment for the next morning.
-Unfortunately, he died that night, in his sleep.
+Papa experienced discomfort in his chest on Thursday and died that night, in his sleep.
 We are confident that he died without pain or even awareness.

 For this, I am thankful.
 It is a blessing to die in your sleep.

 Even more importantly, he died a happy man.

-I miss him terribly, and I am in pain, yet I feel thankful about the situation – it could be a lot worse.
+Yes, this is a tragedy.
+We miss him terribly, and we are in pain, yet I feel thankful about the situation – it could be a lot worse.

 Now, please allow me to share with you the eulogy I delivered at his funeral, which was attended by over 60 people, including old friends, family (his wife, his four children and their partners, his three grandchildren, his mother-in-law, and unfortunately his own mother), and colleagues.